 Know the Numbers

-- 4 million Americans today live with Alzheimer’s, a disease that robs memories before taking lives.
+- An estimated 5.8 million Americans today live with Alzheimer’s, a disease that robs memories before taking lives.

 - 2/3 of those diagnosed are women—and no one knows why.